ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/migration/client-api/client-breaking-changes.markdown

 what value should be added to the counters, the operation will increment the counters by a default `Delta` of `1`.

+(The default `Delta` was `0` in previous RavenDB versions, we changed it in this version to make it consistent with the rest of the API.)

 {CODE:csharp CounterBatchOperation@migration\BreakingChanges.cs /}

 {PANEL/}